 Date: October 12, 2016

 То: WIOA Adult and Dislocated Worker Career Advisors

 Subject: Needs Related Payment Policy

-References: The WOA of 2014
+References: The WIOA of 2014

 Original Policy: October 12, 2016

-Rescissions : None
+Rescissions: None

 Background: The Needs Related Payments (NRPs) are a stipend-form of assistance to adults or dislocated workers who are unemployed and do not qualify for (or have ceased to qualify for) unemployment compensation so they can participate in training.
 NRPs are only to be used in exceptional circumstances for WIOA Adult and Dislocated Worker (DW) participants.
 Decisions on the approval of NRPs are considered on a case-by-case basis by the local Service Center Manager.

 POLICY: Needs related payments can be provided to WIOA Adult, Dislocated Worker and Youth participants who qualify, to enable the individual to participate in training.

 To receive NRPs, WIOA Adults must:

+- 1. Be unemployed,

-Be unemployed, Not qualify for, or have ceased qualifying for, unemployment compensation; and Be enrolled in training.
+- 2. Not qualify for, or have ceased qualifying for, unemployment compensation; and

+- 3. Be enrolled in training.

 To receive NRPs, WIOA Youth must:

-Be unemployed, Not qualify for, or have ceased qualifying for, unemployment compensation; and Have clear, demonstrated need for NRPs to continue

-3. Have clear, demonstrated need for NRPs to continue participation in the WIOA Youth programs a.
+- 1. Be unemployed, - 2.
+Not qualify for, or have ceased qualifying for, unemployment compensation; and - 3.
+Have clear, demonstrated need for NRPs to continue participation in the WIOA Youth programs a.
 Have ceased to qualify for unemployment compensation or Trade Readjustment Allowances (TRA) under Trade Adjustment Assistance (TAA), and